 This scanning doesn’t take place in a typical left to right pattern.
 Users have specific patterns and understanding these patterns can help you create a layout that places the main message and call to action at the right place.

-Know the reading patterns:
+Know the reading patterns

 A study titled “How people Read on the Web: The Eye Tracking Evidence” by Nielsen Norman presents the following patterns.

-- The “F” Shaped Pattern:
+The “F” Shaped Pattern

 The “F” pattern is the most commonly discussed pattern when it comes to web design and layouts.
-In this pattern, users start from looking at the title and first couple of lines.
+In this pattern, users start by looking at the title and first couple of lines.
 Then, scroll down a little bit and read some text from the middle, and then scroll down further to the bottom of the page while going through the contents in a vertical pattern.

 Source: Nielson Norman

-- Layer Cake Pattern:
+Layer Cake Pattern